RajveerSodhi/RajveerSodhi/README.md

 </div>

 ### :man_technologist: About Me :
-- 💼 I work as a Software Developer Intern at Data POEM as the Website Administrator at Niteo Africa!
+- 💼 I work as a Data Analyst Intern at Data POEM as the Website Administrator at Niteo Africa!
-- 🏫 I'm a third-year student at the University of British Columbia (Computer Science Honours, Data Science Minor)
+- 🏫 I'm a final-year student at the University of British Columbia (Computer Science Honours, Data Science Minor)
 - 🎬 I'm the President of the Film Society at UBC ([Find us on Instagram](https://www.instagram.com/suo.filmsociety?utm_source=ig_web_button_share_sheet&igsh=ZDNlZDc0MzIxNw==))
 - 🔬 I'm conducting academic research in the field of Human-Computer Interaction
 - 👀 I love the latest technology, cars, music, and movies!
 - 📄 Check out my resume [here](https://github.com/RajveerSodhi/RajveerSodhi/blob/main/Resume.pdf)

-_[Last Updated June 2nd, 2024]_
+_[Last Updated July 15, 2024]_

 ---